Dams + Climate Change = Bad News

 By Samantha Stahl

-Crumbling, badly maintained dams also create a flood risk; endangering lives and putting significant financial strain on local governments and industry.
+Crumbling, badly maintained dams also create a flood risk––endangering lives and putting significant financial strain on local governments and industry.

-Dams = water loss
+Dams = Water Loss

-Dams = Habitat destruction
+Dams = Habitat Destruction

 Any dramatic change in river composition stresses both up- and downstream habitats.
 Habitat loss is the leading cause of extinction.

-Additionally, changes in the timing and flow of the rivers can create conditions which threaten the survival of the species that have evolved to live there.
-Any alteration in the structure and composition of the river can have disastrous effects on the surrounding species, in many cases leading to extinction.[xiii]
+Meanwhile, changes in the timing and flow of the rivers can create conditions that threaten the survival of the species that have evolved to live there.
+Any alteration in the structure and composition of the river can have disastrous effects on the surrounding species, in many cases leading to extinction.

 Downstream ecosystems suffer from the lack of sedimentation in the water that flows over the dam.
 Normally, nutrient rich sediment regulates and provides nourishment to downstream habitats.
 But reduced sedimentation creates less fertile soil, stunting the growth of dependent species.
-The lack of vegetative growth can lead to erosion and to the destabilization of the surrounding areas.[xiv]
+The lack of vegetative growth can lead to erosion and to the destabilization of the surrounding areas [xv].

 Downstream habitats are also severely impacted by changes in salinity and oxygen levels.
-Due to the high rate of evaporation and growth of aquatic vegetation within the reservoir itself, water that travels downstream from a dam usually has a higher salinity content and a lower oxygen concentration than normal.[xv]
+Due to the high rate of evaporation and growth of aquatic vegetation within the reservoir itself, water that travels downstream from a dam usually has a higher salinity content and a lower oxygen concentration than normal [xvi][xvii].
 This change in the chemical makeup of the water creates detrimental conditions for species that previously thrived in those areas.

 Even in less devastating circumstances, the new stagnant water environments created in the reservoir damage the conditions of the existing habitat.
 They also host non-native and invasive species that further undermine the integrity of the surrounding ecosystems.

-Dams = Greenhouse gases
+Dams = Greenhouse Gases

 Dams = Earthquakes

-Scientists have attributed over 100 earthquakes around the world to dams and reservoirs,[xxi] a phenomenon known as Reservoir Induced Seismicity.[xxii]
+Scientists have attributed over 100 earthquakes around the world to dams and reservoirs, a phenomenon known as Reservoir-Induced Seismicity [xxiii].
 This happens when extra water seeps into the micro-cracks and fissures under the reservoir and surrounding areas and lubricates faults already under tectonic strain.
-The 7.9 Sichuan Earthquake in China in 2008, killed 80,000 people and has been linked to the construction of the Zipingpu Dam.[xxiii]
+The 7.9 Wenchuan Earthquake in China in 2008 killed 90,000 people and has been linked to the construction of the Zipingpu Dam [xxiv].

 Dams = Trouble for people already affected by climate change

 The US also hosts several dams close to failure.
-Earlier this year, fear of the collapse of the Oroville Dam Spillway[xxxii] resulted in the evacuation of 200,000 people in northern California.
-While the dam is still intact, the eroding spillway, which is a critical piece of California’s flood control network, will make it difficult for the dam to manage heavy flows and rainfall.
-And, in February, the Twentyone Mile Dam in Nevada burst, causing massive damage to private property and local infrastructure.[xxxiii]
+In 2017, fear of the collapse of the Oroville Dam Spillway resulted in the evacuation of 200,000 people in northern California [xxxi].
+While the dam remains intact, the eroding spillway, which is a critical piece of California’s flood control network, makes it difficult for the dam to manage heavy flows and rainfall.
+In 2024, during an extreme rainfall event in Minnesota, the century-old Rapidan Dam finally burst, causing massive damage to local infrastructure and raising fears about future dam failures from climate-related flooding [xxxii].

-Rights of Nature = Healthy waterways + Sustainable relationship
+Rights of Nature = Healthy Waterways + Sustainable Relationship

 Fresh water is vital to the functioning of Earth’s hydrologic cycle, the maintenance of aquatic and surrounding ecosystems, and the support of human life.
 Preserving healthy and high functioning waterways contributes to controlling global temperatures and sustaining fresh water reserves, among countless other benefits.